russellberris/IT-Support-Capstone/docs/troubleshooting-issue-3-doc-corruption.md

-# Issue #1: Corrupted MS Word Document (XML/Footnote Error) - Resolving Persistent MS Word Document Corruption
+# Issue #3: Resolving Persistent MS Word Document Corruption

 ## Problem
 The web-based version of Microsoft Word exhibited persistent, unresolvable issues with page numbering and header formatting.
 These issues stemmed from a corrupted document history, originally triggered by an XML footnote crash.